Toyota chooses megasite for new plant

 Reflecting the magnitude of the project, the second-term Democratic governor was joined on stage by the two leading Republicans in the N.C.
 General Assembly, state Senate President Pro Tem Phil Berger Sr., R-Rockingham, and House Speaker Tim Moore, R-Cleveland.

-Battery production would begin in the middle of this decade, said Christopher Reynolds, chief administrative officer of Toyota Motor North America.
+Battery production would begin in the middle of this decade, said Chris Reynolds, chief administrative officer of Toyota Motor North America.

 Salaries at the Toyota plant will average $62,000 a year in a county where the average annual wage is just below $38,000, the governor’s office reports.